rks101/isdp/README.md

 ## Hands-on

 At times, creating and fiddling with environment set up is fun, learning, and hell yes, time consumming.
 These days, you can try out online environemnt or playgrounds without a need to install and create complex set up.
+So, for all those who cannot afford to have an environment or are too lazy to set up one, there are browser-based online learning kits available.

 [Try Hack Me](https://tryhackme.com) - gives virtual rooms or environment accessible from within browser to try out a few things.